rapha-carvalho/forex_data/README.md

 # FOREX data pipeline

-This project consists of a data pipeline that extracts FOREX data from iqoption api and stores it into Amazon Redshift for further predictive analysis.
+This project consists of a data pipeline that extracts FOREX data from iqoption api and stores it into Amazon Redshift for further predictive analysis and also extracts financial indexes from each country of the selected currency pairs in order to generate features for model tuning.

+The objective is to develop binary predictive models in each currency pair.
+The financial index data will be used as a possible set of features that can help to build the predictive model.

 ## Pipeline overview

 ![](./forex_data_pipeline.png)

+The data pipeline is comprised of 2 data sources:

+- FOREX DATA
+- FINANCIAL INDEX DATA

+### FOREX DATA

 We use parallel computing to extract data from API and we partition this data and store it on S3, as it is a cheap option to store raw data.